 The Minimum Capital Requirement is calculated by a linear calculation based on premiums and technical provisions, with a "floor" and "cap" of 25% and 40% respectively of the Solvency Capital Requirement.
-In both 2019 and 2018 the linear calculation relating to premiums and technical provisions produced a value lower than this 25% floor so Westfield Health's Minimum Capital Requirement was based on this floor.
-The year-on-year increase in Minimum Capital Requirement is therefore driven by the increase in Solvency Capital Requirement explained above.
+In both 2020 and 2019 the linear calculation relating to premiums and technical provisions produced a value lower than this 25% floor so Westfield Health's Minimum Capital Requirement was based on this floor.
+The year-on-year decrease in Minimum Capital Requirement is therefore driven by the decrease in Solvency Capital Requirement explained above.